Lullabot/trusty32-lamp/README.md

    switching to rsync over NFS as supported with Vagrant 1.5.
 1. Boot the VM with ```vagrant up```.
 1. Browse to the hostname you choose to see phpinfo or the code you have synced.
-1. Run ```sudo /vagrant/change-hostname <hostname>``` to tell the VM about it's new hostname.

 ### Optional setup

-Configure RESOURCE SETTINGS to change the defaults of a single CPU core and 512MB of memory.
+Configure RESOURCES to change the defaults of a single CPU core and 512MB of memory.

 Basebox Details